Taiwan votes on lower voting age, mayors, city councils - NewsBreak

 Taiwan votes on lower voting age, mayors, city councils

-Voters headed to the polls across Taiwan on Saturday in a closely watched local election that will determine the strength of the island's major political parties ahead of the 2024 presidential election.
+TAIPEI, Taiwan — (AP) — Voters headed to the polls across Taiwan in a closely watched local election Saturday that will determine the strength of the island's major political parties ahead of the 2024 presidential election.

-Taiwanese citizens will be picking their mayors, city council members and other local leaders in all 13 counties and the six major cities.
+Taiwanese citizens will be picking their mayors, city council members and other local leaders in all 13 counties and in nine cities.
 There's also a referendum to lower the voting age from 20 to 18.
 Polls opened at 8 a.m.
 (0000GMT) Saturday.

 While international observers and the ruling party have attempted to link the elections to the long-term existential threat that is Taiwan's neighbor, many local experts do not think China has a large role to play this time around.